dyrector-io/dyrectorio/README.md

 #### ⛵️ Container management across environments

-Whether you're a developer or an indie hacker, please bring your own infrastructure and manage all your containers and applications from one place while our software is running either as a SaaS or on your infrastructure.
+Whether you're a developer or an indie hacker, bring your own infrastructure and manage all your containers and applications from one place while our software is running either as a SaaS or on your infrastructure.

 #### 🛳️ CD & Version Management